Quick Exit

 Tuttle, B. M., Giano, Z., & Merten, M. J. (2018).
 Stress spillover in policing and negative relationship functioning for law enforcement marriages.
 The Family Journal (Alexandria, Va.), 26(2), 246-252. https://doi.org/10.1177/1066480718775739

 There are consequences when the impact of work stress spills over into family life.
-Negative affect can impact how someone engages in family life.
+Negative emotions can impact how someone engages in family life.
 It can reduce the quality of family interactions, relationships, and communication.

 Withdrawal